jsa4000/Observable-Distributed-System/Kubernetes/03_logging_operator.md

     `kubectl get secret elastic-cluster-es-elastic-user -o=jsonpath='{.data.elastic}' | base64 --decode; echo`

     > By default, the Logging operator sends the incoming log messages into an index called fluentd.
 Create an Index Pattern that includes this index (for example, `fluentd*`), then select Menu > Kibana > Discover.
 You should see the dashboard and some sample log messages from the demo application.
-As key use `time` (not `@timestamp` nor `timestamp`) in order to get all the pods running into the cluster.
+Finally use `time` (not `@timestamp` nor `timestamp`) as the primary time field, in order to get all the pods running into the cluster.